You are here: Start » User Interface » Creating Deep Learning Model

 Instance segmentation results visualized after the training.

-Instance segmentation is a complex task therefore it is highly recommended to use data augmentations to improve network's ability to generalize learned information.
-If results are still not satisfactory the following standard methods can be used to improve model performance:
+Instance segmentation is a complex task, therefore, it is highly recommended to use data augmentations to improve the network's ability to generalize learned information.
+If results are still not satisfactory, the following standard methods can be used to improve model performance:

 • providing more training data,